(Weak) Twisted post-groups, skew trusses and rings: (Weak) twisted post-Hopf algebras

-In this section, first we introduce the notion of (weak) twisted post Hopf algebras.
-We show that the category of weak twisted Hopf algebras is isomorphic to the category of Hopf trusses proposed in \cite{TB2}.
-Then we show that every twisted Hopf algebra give rise to another Hopf algebra, called the sub-adjacent Hopf algebra.
-Finally we investigate the relationship between (weak) twisted post groups and (weak) twisted Hopf algebras.
+In this section, first, we introduce the notion of (weak) twisted post-Hopf algebras.
+We show that the category of weak twisted post-Hopf algebras is isomorphic to the category of Hopf trusses proposed in \cite{TB2}.
+Then we show that every twisted post-Hopf algebra gives rise to another Hopf algebra, called the sub-adjacent Hopf algebra.
+Finally, we investigate the relationship between (weak) twisted post-groups and (weak) twisted post-Hopf algebras.